Macdor/SEUIF97/README.md

 ****Key Acceleration Methods**

-* The shortest addition chain algorithm is used for the rapid computation of integer powers.
+* Shortest Addition Chain Algorithm: Used for the rapid computation of integer powers via optimal multiplication sequences.
-* Horner's rule is applied to compute a set of powers, avoiding redundant calculations of the same exponent
+* Power Caching for Multi-Polynomial Evaluation: Precomputes powers to avoid redundant calculations, directly retrieving them to boost performance across multiple polynomials.
-* Polynomial Recurrence Method: Leverages the relationship between polynomials and derivatives to compute a single base polynomial, deriving the rest through power scaling.
-This avoids redundant computations and boosts efficiency.
+* Polynomial Recurrence Method: Utilizes the derivative relationship to compute a base polynomial, then derives the rest via power scaling to maximize efficiency

 In addition to the source code, the repository provides